prathmesh213/Manual_Testing_Projects/Project 1 - app.vwo.com/README.md

 ## How to Use
 - Click on the links in the table to download the `.xls` files.
-- Open the downloaded files in Excel to view detailed sheets.
+- Open the downloaded files in Excel or google docs to view detailed sheets.

 ## About the Project
 This project follows a structured manual testing approach, covering key processes from test planning to bug reporting and metrics tracking, ensuring comprehensive coverage of app.vwo functionality.